kai-li-1994/garment-variant-dataset/README.md

 - full webpage captures;
 - direct image URLs;
 - review text;
+- product ratings;
+- review counts;
 - unnecessary commercial metadata;
 - retailer-specific acquisition scripts.

-Retailer-facing description and function fields are retained only where they support reproducibility, category assignment, or downstream rule validation.
-Product images, raw HTML, review text, and full webpage captures are not redistributed.
+Retailer-facing description and function fields are retained only where they support reproducibility, category assignment, component parsing, or downstream rule validation.
+Product images, raw HTML, review text, product ratings, review counts, and full webpage captures are not redistributed.

+H&M and Uniqlo are trademarks of their respective owners.
+The authors are not affiliated with, endorsed by, or sponsored by H&M, H&M Group, Uniqlo, or Fast Retailing.
+Brand names are used only to identify the source of publicly accessible product-page information.

 ## Limitations